What to Do on a Layover in Paris?

-Now, let’s consider you managed to enter Paris, and have now a few hours ahead of you before needing to regress to the airport.
+Now, let’s consider that you managed to enter Paris.
+You now have a few hours ahead of you before needing to run back to the airport.

 In this situation, I don’t recommend visiting specific places or museums.
 Indeed, Paris museums require you to purchase a ticket and lines can be long.
-During a layover, you want to minimize wastes of time.
+During a layover, you want to minimize wasting time.

 Luckily, Paris is an interesting city to tour even without entering buildings.
 To optimize your visit, choose to discover the Right Bank if your airport is CDG or BVA, and the Left Bank if your airport is ORY.

-One of your best options is to book a one-hour or 90-minute tour to see the best of the French Capital.
-Remember that we, at Discoverwalks, offer a 90-minute sightseeing tour of the Right Bank and of the Left-Bank.
+One of your best options is to book an hour or 90-minute tour to see the best of the French Capital.
+Remember that we, at Discover Walks, offer both: a 90-minute sightseeing tour of the Right Bank and of the Left-Bank.

 If you prefer to see the French Capital by yourself, there are thousands of options as to what you can do.

-By far your best situation, having one entire night in Paris is a great way to take some time without rushing.
+By far your best situation is having only one entire night in Paris.
+It is a great way to take some time without rushing.

 All I have said before remains valid, but you can enjoy things in a much calmer way.
-Also, if you have been reading me, you know that I usually advise travelers to go beyond the tourist paths.
-I say that because I know that when you spend a full week-end or even a week in Paris, you always have time to do the cliché activities, so I’d rather advise on the rest.
+Also, you know that I usually advise travelers to go beyond the tourist paths.
+I say that because I know that when you spend a full weekend or even a week in Paris, you always have time to do the cliché activities, so I’d rather focus on the rest.

-Another option could be to take a Bateau Mouche and see Paris from its most impressive avenue : the River Seine.
+Another option could be to take a Bateau Mouche and see Paris from its most impressive: from the River Seine.